 A Master of Laws degree is a one-year full-time study course after finishing a J.D. program.
 An L.L.M. is designated to those students that want to further emphasize the knowledge of a particular area of law or to foreign students that need to additionally adjust to the U.S. legal system.

 The Doctor of Judicial Science degree is similar to a usual PhD program and it is the highest academic degree in the legal field.
 An S.J.D. lasts three years and is more often pursued by students who are interested in teaching Law.
 However, most law schools from the States provide a small number of S.J.D. programs.

 Teaching style and curriculum at U.S. Law schools

 During the three or four years of studying Law, you will have classes that will cover topics such as administrative law, legal theory, analytical legal methods, bankruptcy, business law and ethics, civil rights, constitutional law and much more.

 Between the 2nd and the 3rd year, most local and international students in the United States engage in an internship program in order to gain practical experience that can sometimes lead to a future job after graduation.

-Beginning with the 3rd year, you can choose elective courses tailored for the particular Law speciality that will define your future career.
+Beginning with the 3rd year, you can choose elective courses tailored for the particular Law specialization that will define your future career.

 Specializations in Law in the United States include: